murraj4/GNG-Test/faq.md

 ## Q: How do I connect to Wireless (WiFi)?
 A: Connecting to WiFi depends on your location:
 - __To connect to WiFi at a Whirlpool building:__ You’re automatically connected to Whirlpool’s UWLAN network any time you are at a Whirlpool facility.
-- __To connect to WiFi at home or hotel:__  Click on the wifi logo in the bottom right-hand side of your screen, choose their WiFi network, follow any prompts and off you go!
+- __To connect to WiFi at home or hotel:__  Click on the WiFi logo in the bottom right-hand side of your screen, choose their WiFi network, follow any prompts and off you go!
 Check out this [Google Support Doc](https://support.google.com/chromebook/answer/1047420?hl=en) for help.

 ## Q: Do I need to use a VPN?
 A: If you are traveling and cannot access a Whirlpool internal website then a VPN connection is needed.
 Look at the links below on how to use the VPN: